grmskyi/grmskyi-leon-parser/README.md

 ## Features

-- Fetch sports match data asynchronously using Spring's `RestTemplate`.
+- Fetch sports match data using Spring's `RestTemplate`.
 - Parse JSON responses into Java objects with Jackson.
 - Format and print match data, including markets and odds, to the console.